rashafathima/revolution/README.md

 ## Check out the project here

-<a href="https://rashahameed.github.io/revolution/index.html"><Click here to Redirect yourself to the project page</a>
+<a href="https://rashahameed.github.io/revolution/index.html">Click here to Visualize the Project</a>